 No one would blame you if you were feeling worried about the future of your company right now.
 It’s true that many things look uncertain in the face of global disruption.
 However three months have passed since the beginning of lockdown in the UK, and it might be a good time to consider how we can set ourselves up for the future.
+We think digital integration is part of the answer.

 We’re fortunate in many ways at Integrella, as we have been able to carry on ‘business as usual’ so far, working remotely and servicing our clients uninterrupted.
 We realise many have not been so lucky.